-Every effort should be made to collaboratively distribute fire information to the public in a timely manner.
-Multi-jurisdiction fire information needs and deliveries are negotiated and approved by the agency administrators and the protection agency FMO and coordinated by the JIC, if activated.
+Every effort should be made to distribute fire information to the public collaboratively and in in a timely manner.
+Multi-jurisdiction fire information needs and deliveries are negotiated and approved by the agency administrators and the Protecting Agency FMO and coordinated by the JIC, if activated.